McClellan–Palomar Airport: Past airline service

-JetsuiteX announced charter flight services to Burbank and San Jose starting October 17, 2016.
-However; due to low customer demand, the scheduled services to and from Carlsbad airport were canceled.
+JetsuiteX (subsequently rebranded JSX) announced charter flight services to Burbank and San Jose starting October 17, 2016.
+However,due to low customer demand, the scheduled services to and from Carlsbad airport were canceled.

 On August 16, 2017, the airport announced new commercial jet service from Cal Jet by Elite Airways, which planned to operate daily commercial flights to Las Vegas starting September 28, 2017.
-County officials said Cal Jet planned on operating a Bombardier CRJ700 with 63 Seats, becoming the first commercial service at the airport since 2015.
-Cal Jet will operate out of the main commercial terminal, with the hope of adding other cities such as San Jose, Oakland, Sacramento, and Phoenix in the near future.
+County officials said Cal Jet planned on operating a Bombardier CRJ700 with 63 seats, becoming the first commercial service at the airport since 2015.
+Cal Jet was planning to operate out of the main commercial terminal, with the hope of adding other cities such as San Jose, Oakland, Sacramento, and Phoenix in the near future.
 As of August 2017, tickets were on sale, with fares starting at $69 one-way.
 Cal Jet abruptly ended service in April 2018.

 The airport was the headquarters for California Pacific Airlines, which planned flights on four routes from the airport.
-On August 27, 2018 the airline announced service would begin on November 1, 2018, with service to San Jose, California, and Reno, Nevada, to be followed by service to Las Vegas, Nevada and Phoenix, Arizona beginning November 15, 2018.
+On August 27, 2018, the airline announced service would begin on November 1, 2018, with service to San Jose, California, and Reno, Nevada, to be followed by service to Las Vegas, Nevada and Phoenix, Arizona beginning November 15, 2018.
 This service was reduced from an initial plan to serve six destinations including Sacramento, California; Oakland, California; and Cabo San Lucas, Mexico.
-California Pacific Airlines ceased operations as of January 16, 2019.In January 2020, owner Ted Vallas stated that California Pacific Airlines planned to resume service in the future, but ultimately the airline's operating certificate was revoked in October 2020.
+California Pacific Airlines ceased operations as of January 16, 2019.
+In January 2020, owner Ted Vallas stated that California Pacific Airlines planned to resume service in the future, but ultimately the airline's operating certificate was revoked in October 2020.

 Owner Ted Vallas died in November of that year.